madbaron/mucoll-spack/README.md

 spack spec --reuse -NIt
 ```

-If the previous release is already installed in a separate environment, packages that have not changed since last release will be marked as installed, providing a convenient overview of changes in the new release.
+Packages that are already installed in the `sim` environment are known to Spack and will be reused, providing a clear indication of which part of the dependency tree will be modified by the new release.